-- How will the school integrate accelerated learning opportunities into instructional methods? - Does the school intend to provide additional curricular and instructional resources to support accelerated learning activities? - How will teachers approach the challenge of having both accelerated students and students in need of remediation in the same classroom? - Has your team discussed AP offerings and other relevant curricular options to support accelerated student needs?
+- How will the school integrate accelerated learning opportunities into instructional methods? - Does the school intend to provide additional curricular and instructional resources to support accelerated learning activities? - How will teachers approach the challenge of having both accelerated students and students in need of remediation in the same classroom? - Has your team discussed AP offerings, dual enrollment and early college credentials, and other relevant curricular options to support student needs?